 <CONTROLLER_HOME_DIR>\custom\actions\GenericPowerShellAlerting\GenericPowerShellAlerting.bat "Wingtip Toys" "22" "Tue Mar 17 22:58:55 PDT 2015" "1" "ERROR" "GenericPowerShellAlerting" "OnlineStoreGlobal Traffic Is High" "116" "5" "BUSINESS_TRANSACTION" "All Traffic" "419" "1" "APPLICATION_COMPONENT_NODE" "APPDAPPSWIN-OnlineStoreGlobal-WingtipToysWeb" "53" "1" "APPLICATION_COMPONENT_NODE" "APPDAPPSWIN-OnlineStoreGlobal-WingtipToysWeb" "53" "condition 1" "422" "GREATER_THAN" "ABSOLUTE" "3.0" "7.0" "OnlineStoreGlobal Traffic Is High triggered at Tue Mar 17 22:58:55 PDT 2015.
 This policy was violated because the following conditions were met for the All Traffic Business Transaction for the last 5 minute(s): For Evaluation Entity: APPDAPPSWIN-OnlineStoreGlobal-WingtipToysWeb Node - condition 1 is greater than 3.0.
 Observed value = 7.0" "316" "http://APPDCNTR40WIN:8090/controller/#location=APP_INCIDENT_DETAIL&incident=" "POLICY_OPEN_CRITICAL"

-To construct your own, carefully study Build an Alerting Extension to construct right set of parameters with proper values (some are integers like NUMBER_OF_TRIGGERED_CONDITIONS_PER_EVALUATION_ENTITY that drive how many times the loop repeats to parse the other events).
+To construct your own, carefully study Build a Custom Action to construct right set of parameters with proper values (some are integers like NUMBER_OF_TRIGGERED_CONDITIONS_PER_EVALUATION_ENTITY that drive how many times the loop repeats to parse the other events).

 Always feel free to fork and contribute any changes directly via GitHub.